Welcome to AWAKEN

 UNLIMITED GOURMET COFFEE & TEA FOR THE DAY

-Lunch break between 12-1 *lunch is not included*, you are welcome to pack your own or explore lunch options around Traverse City, more information to follow.
+Lunch break between 12-1 *lunch is not included*, you are welcome to pack your own or explore lunch options around Traverse City, options here

 Immersion Descriptions